This page describes what is required for an undergraduate Mathematics project, at BSc and MMath levels.

 - Finally there is the indisputable originality of proving a new result that cannot be found in the literature, or giving a significantly different proof of an existing result.
 Such a possibility is most likely to arise from suggestions by the supervisor.

-- The project must begin with a title page showing the title, author (you!), your id number, your supervisor's name, and the course code.
+- The project must begin with a title page showing the title, author (you!), your student ID number, your supervisor's name, and the course code.

 - A table of contents while not essential is very helpful for the reader.